Biographical note and research interests

 Monographs

-Forthcoming (manuscript under review): Thimm, Viola; Shopping with Allah.
-Muslim Pilgrimage, Gender, and Consumption in Malaysia and Dubai.
+2023: Thimm, Viola; Shopping with Allah.
+Muslim Pilgrimage, Gender, and Consumption in a Globalized World.
+London: UCL Press.

 2022: Thimm, Viola: Narrating Intersectional Perspectives Across Social Scales: Voicing Valerie.
 Routledge.